 1. Its breathtaking landscapes and wildlife

 Colombia’s landscapes are characterized most of all by their diversity.
-Colombia is officially the most biodiverse country in the world and the country which the highest number of wildlife species call home.
+Colombia is officially the second most biodiverse country in the world and the country which the highest number of bird species call home.

 This is mainly due to the fact that the country is situated in multiple climatic zones and on two oceans.
 The awe inspiring Caribbean beaches in Tayrona, San Andres and Rosario Islands deliver a fantastic contrast to the high peaks and humid hills which characterize Antioquia and the surroundings of Bogotá.
 You can find pretty much everything in Colombia, except ski stations.

 2. The fact that it feels more like a sub-continent than a country

 Colombia’s diversity is not limited to landscapes and animals, it extends to the regions’ cultural heritage.
 Travelling across the country feels like travelling across a sub-continent or travelling across various countries.
 Colombia’s regions are utterly diverse when it comes to food, music, nightlife, dialects, architecture and most of all, people.

 The Caribbean people are called ‘costeños’ and are much darker than the ‘paisas’ from Medellín and the ‘rolos’ from Bogotá.
 In short, you can find every ethnic background and cultural heritage in Colombia and the regional spirit is extremely alive yet under the umbrella of the proud Colombian nation.

 3. Its splendid colonial cities and towns